mariakang/AP-Assignment-2-AdaShip/README.md

 ### 1.4.
 Development Plan

 The overall development strategy was agile, with an iterative approach to design and implementation, early adoption of testing, and gradual addition of features.
-However, given the very short timeframe, it was deemed more efficient to 'think ahead' and incorporate some of the more enhanced features into the initial design, as opposed to creating an end-to-end minimum viable product (MVP) and only adding non-essential features once the MVP has been completed.
+However, given the very short timeframe, it was deemed more efficient to 'think ahead' and incorporate some of the more enhanced features into the initial design, as opposed to creating an end-to-end minimum viable product (MVP) and only adding non-essential features once the MVP had been completed.

 For example, the 'salvo' and 'hidden mines' modes were taken into consideration from the start when desigining the torpedo firing algorithm, so as to ensure the code would not need to be completely re-written in order to add these features.
 Also, the board dimensions and boat specifications (including the total number of boats) were assumed to be configurable from the start, as this strongly influenced the overall class design (for example, requiring `Boat` objects and resizable `Fleet` and `Board` objects).